Agentic Much? Adoption of Coding Agents on GitHub: RQ4: evolution of adoption over time, and tool-specific adoption

 \figref{fig:overall-adoption} presents the cumulative adoption of coding accross all the projects for which we could identify it.
 We record as adoption date the earliest date for which we have evidence of adoption, either through files or through commits.
 We can see several inflections point on the curve:

 \begin{itemize} \item At the end of February 2025, the slope increases, indicating a faster take-off; this corresponds to the initial release of Claude Code. \item The slope increases further around mid-May 2025; from then on the adoption occured at the fastest rate.
 Around this period, multiple coding agents were released (e.g. Codex, Gemini, Jules), which likely raised the popularity of the whole category. \item Finally, adoption seems to slow down slightly at the end of August 2025.
-However, the current slope is still higher than it was before the second inflection point. \end{itemize}
+However, the current{Adoption seems to slow down in the fall of 2025, from September to December, but the} slope is still higher than it was before the second inflection point. \item {Finally, there is a fourth inflection point at the start of 2026, where adoption picks up sharply once again.} \end{itemize}

 Overall, we see a fast increase of adoption, with early signs of slowing down, consistent with an S-curve.
 It is however early to determine if that is the case; tracking the adoption over the next few months will be useful to confirm if the adoption is indeed slowing down.
-The current rate of increase of adoption is still in a decidedly onward slope.
+The current rate of increase of adoption is still in a decidedly onward slope.{Overall, we see a fast increase of adoption.
+An earlier version of this study detected hints of a possible slow down in the fall of 2025, but, as of early 2026, the trend has picked up again.
+This is consistent with the reported increase in capabilities of the models released at the end of 2025 (e.g. Claude Opus 4.5), with training particularly focusing on improving agentic tasks and tool use.
+Improvement in agentic capabilities has continued, with additional model releases in February and March 2026; however it is too early to foresee their impact on adoption}.